pieroproietti/penguins-packs/README.md

 # penguins-packs

-This repository started as `penguins-eggs-pkgbuilds` and included package creation for Arch and Manjaro.
-Later the package creation for AlpineLinux was included, finally the rpm packages for AlmaLinux/Rock, fedora, Openmamba and OpenSuSE were included.
+This repository contains instructions for creating penguins-eggs packages for different distros:
+- Alpine Linux (APK)
+- AlmaLinux/RockyLinux (RPM)
+- ArchLinux (PKGBUILD)
+- Fedora (RPM)
+- Manjaro (PKGBUILD)
+- Openmamba (RPM)
+- OpenSuSE (RPM)

-There is no need to use this repository for the creation of DEB packages, which is done directly from penguins-eggs sources, using the command: `pnpm deb`
+It is not necessary to use this repository for package creation (DEB), which is performed directly from the penguins-eggs sources using the command: `pnpm deb`

 ## AlmaLinux/RockyLinux (RPM)
 * `cd el9/penguins-eggs`